antrea-io/antrea/docs/multicluster/user-guide.md

 ```

 When there is any new change on the exported Service, the imported multi-cluster
 Service resources will be updated accordingly.
-But when multiple member clusters
+Multiple member clusters can
+export the same Service (with the same name and Namespace).
+In this case, the
+imported Service in a member cluster will include endpoints from all the export
+clusters, and the Service requests will be load-balanced to all these clusters.
+Even when the client Pod's cluster also exported the Service, the Service
+requests may be routed to other clusters, and the endpoints from the local
+cluster do not take precedence.
+A Service cannot have conflicted definitions in
-exported the same Service with conflicted definitions, only the first export
+different export clusters, otherwise only the first export will be replicated to
-will be replicated to other clusters, and new updates on the Service will be
+other clusters; other exports as well as new updates to the Service will be
 ingored, until user fixes the conflicts.
 For example, after a member cluster
 exported a Service: `default/nginx` with TCP Port `80`, other clusters can only
 export the same Service with the same Ports definition including Port names.
+At
+the moment, Antrea Multi-cluster supports only IPv4 multi-cluster Services.

 ## Multi-cluster ClusterNetworkPolicy Replication

-Since Antrea v1.6.0, Multi-cluster admins can specify certain ClusterNetworkPolicies to be replicated
+Since Antrea v1.6.0, Multi-cluster admins can specify certain
-across the entire ClusterSet.
-This is especially useful for ClusterSet admins who want all clusters in
+ClusterNetworkPolicies to be replicated and enforced across the entire
+ClusterSet.
+This is especially useful for ClusterSet admins who want all
-the ClusterSet to be applied with a consistent security posture (for example, all Namespaces in all
+clusters in the ClusterSet to be applied with a consistent security posture (for
-clusters can only communicate with Pods in their own namespaces).
-For more information regarding
+example, all Namespaces in all clusters can only communicate with Pods in their
+own Namespaces).
+For more information regarding Antrea ClusterNetworkPolicy
-Antrea ClusterNetworkPolicy (ACNP), refer to [this document](../antrea-network-policy.md).
+(ACNP), please refer to [this document](../antrea-network-policy.md).

 To achieve such ACNP replication across clusters, admins can, in the leader
 cluster of a ClusterSet, create a `ResourceExport` CR of kind